Learning Adversarial Markov Decision Processes with Delayed Feedback: Doubling trick for handling unknown number of episodes and total delay

 \Cref{alg:OPPO-doubling} for unknown $D$ and $K$, uses the well-known doubling trick.
+Unlike \cite{bistritz2019online} that aim to estimate $K+D$, we aim to estimate the value $(A^{3/2}K + D)$ under bandit feedback which is the core difference that allows us to obtain the exact same bounds as the case where $K$ and $D$ are known.
+In fact, using the proper tuning and our analysis, one can achieve optimal regret in Delayed MAB using a doubling trick (see \cref{remark:doubling-improve}).
+The second difference is that we incorporate the skipping scheme and tune the threshold using our estimate which allows us to preserve the merits of the skipping procedure.

+On the technical side, the proof of \cref{thm:doubling-bandit-knwon-dynamics} adopts some ideas from \cite{bistritz2019online}, but requires more delicate analysis, especially when handling term $(i)$ in the proof.
-It estimates the value $(D+K)$ and initializes a new phase whenever the estimation doubles itself.
-At time $k$ we estimate the value of $(D+K)$ by $k+\sum_{j=1}^{k}M^j$.

-Note that this is an optimistic estimation of $(D+K)$.
+Denote by $M^k$ the number of missing samples at the end of episode $k$.
+That is, $M^k = k - \sum_{j=1}^k |\mathcal{F}^j|$.At time $k$ we estimate the value of $(A^{3/2}K + D)$ by $A^{3/2}k+\sum_{j=1}^{k}M^j$, and initializes a new phase whenever the estimation doubles itself.
+Note that this is an optimistic estimation of $(A^{3/2}K + D)$.
 If the feedback from episode $j$ arrived, then we estimate its delay exactly by $d^j$.
 However, if the feedback did not arrive, we estimate it as if the feedback will arrive in the next episode.

-We also include in the algorithm the skipping scheme from previous section, in order to avoid the dependence on $d_{max}$.

 \begin{theorem} Under bandit feedback, if the transition function is known, then (with probability at least $1 - \delta$), the regret of \cref{alg:OPPO-doubling} is bounded by,

 \end{theorem}